magento/merchdocs/src/magento-payments/payments.md

 Magento Payments is your turnkey self-service solution, including sandbox testing and a super simple setup, for providing robust and secure payment processing for your Magento websites.

-Whether you are a small business, mid-market contender, or large enterprise, our pre-installed payments and risk solution will help you reduce operational overhead while increasing revenue, driving greater merchant adoption rates, and vastly improving the user's checkout experience.
+Whether you are a small business, mid-market contender, or large enterprise, our pre-installed payments and risk solution will help you reduce operational overhead while increasing revenue and giving you useful tools to improve the entire shopper experience.

 All the tools needed to implement and operate Magento Payments are fully integrated into the Magento Admin---manage everything in one spot with ease.